 The Graduate Center is committed to attracting the most qualified students and ensuring they have the resources to complete their program.

 Most — 90 percent — of our doctoral students receive five-year fellowship packages, and select scholarships are available to master's students.

 Federal aid, including work study, is available to those doctoral and master’s students who qualify.

 Find more information on the Office of Financial Aid website.

-The GC participates in the Inter-University Doctoral Consortium, a grouping of distinguished institutions such as Columbia University, Fordham University, the New School, New York University, Princeton University, Rutgers University—New Brunswick, and Stony Brook University.
-Eligible doctoral students at these schools may enroll in courses throughout the consortium, thus widening their circle of contacts and course choices.
+The Graduate Center participates in the Inter-University Doctoral Consortium, a grouping of distinguished institutions such as Columbia University, Fordham University, the New School, New York University, Princeton University, Rutgers University—New Brunswick, and Stony Brook University.
+Eligible doctoral students at participating schools may enroll in courses throughout the consortium, thus widening their circle of contacts and course choices.